mathieu-benoit/acm-workshop/app/content/tenant-project/set-up-gke-project-git-repo.md

 ![Org Admin](/images/org-admin.png)
 _{{< param description >}}_

-In this section, you will set up a dedicated GitHub repository containing all the Kubernetes manifests which will be deployed by Config Sync and Config Connector in order to provision the Google Cloud services.
+In this section, you will set up a dedicated GitHub repository containing all the Kubernetes manifests which will be deployed by Config Sync and Config Connector in order to provision the Google Cloud services in the Tenant project.

 Define variables:
 ```Bash